COOL WATER

 Where there's no quest for water, cool, clear, water

-Johnny knew only too well the perils of the mind throwing tricks of illusion before his eyes as if an invisible magician had drawn rabbits out of the desert in the shape of cups of water.
-He'd stopped more towns that he could count believing he saw water in front of him and Dan only to find himself clutching handfuls of sand.
+Johnny knew all too well the perils of the mind throwing tricks of illusion before his eyes, as if an invisible magician were pulling rabbits out of the desert in the shape of cups of water.
+He’d stopped more times than he could count, believing he saw water ahead for himself and Dan, only to find his hands clutching nothing but sand.

-"This must be that purgatory they write about in the bible though it's hot as Hell so could be either I suppose."
+“This must be that purgatory they write about in the Bible.
+Though it’s hot as Hell, so it could be either, I suppose.”

-The cowboy figured he probably only had a day or two left before he would have to concede defeat to the man in black.
-As long as he thirsted for that water though he felt he could defeat those deathly sirens calling to him to surrender to them.
+The cowboy figured he probably had only a day or two left before he would have to concede defeat to the man in black.
+As long as he thirsted for that water, though, he felt he could resist the deathly sirens calling on him to surrender.

-"Come on Dan.
-We got to catch a break by morning I reckon.
-Did you say your prayers last night fella cos I know I sure did.
-We're going to need God to forgive our sins, well my sins in order to get out of this desert maze alive.
-I can only promise I'll do whatever's in my power to be a better person once we get through this.
-If we get through this."
+“Come on, Dan.
+We gotta catch a break by morning, I reckon.
+Did you say your prayers last night, fella? ’Cause I know I sure did.
+We’re gonna need God to forgive our sins—well, my sins—in order to get out of this desert maze alive.
+I can only promise I’ll do whatever’s in my power to be a better person once we get through this.
+If we get through this.”

 But for all his rousing speeches to the horse, he sensed Dan was close to his last few clops.

-"Alright.
-We'll stop here.
-No choice but to I guess."
+“All right.
+We’ll stop here.
+No choice but to, I guess.”

-There were few places to hide from the raging heat but Johnny find a small keyhole passage to a nearby rock where Dan could shelter for awhile and hopefully recover some of his depleted energy.
+There were few places to hide from the raging heat, but Johnny found a small keyhole passage in a nearby rock where Dan could shelter for a while and hopefully recover some of his depleted energy.

-"Come on old boy.
-If we're gonna die out here, then at least let it be where there's some shade so the vultures don't pick at our corpses like scavengers."
+“Come on, old boy.
+If we’re gonna die out here, then at least let it be where there’s some shade, so the vultures don’t pick at our bones like scavengers.”

-Exhausted and semi-delilrious, Johnny sat inside the cave entrance and tried to stop the many thoughts rushing through his mind like a gold stream but with far less reward.
-Regretting his impulsive mistakes made over the past year having lost his business to a rival back home Johnny rued that he had chosen a criminal path to find his way out of desperate times.
+Exhausted and semi-delirious, Johnny sat inside the cave entrance and tried to quiet the many thoughts rushing through his mind like a gold stream—but with far less reward.
+Regretting his impulsive mistakes over the past year, having lost his business to a rival back home, Johnny rued choosing a criminal path to claw his way out of desperate times.

-"I guess I chose the wrong path and now I got to pay the ferryman."
+“I guess I chose the wrong path, and now I gotta pay the ferryman.”

-Waking up in the afterlife came as a surprise to Johnny as everything seemed similar as before only darker, cooler and with a bright moon shining down on the rock where he lay.
+Waking up in the afterlife came as a surprise to Johnny, as everything seemed the same as before—only darker, cooler, with a bright moon shining down on the rock where he lay.

-He didn't dare approach his horse for fear of finding him dead confirming his worst suspicions that they'd reached the end of the trail so remained still as a statue until he could get his mind lucid again.
+He didn’t dare approach his horse for fear of finding him dead and confirming his worst suspicions that they’d reached the end of the trail, so he remained still as a statue until he felt his mind settle.

-"If I just remain here then everything is just about fine," he said aware that his mouth still felt as dry as hot sand.
+“If I just remain here, then everything’s just about fine,” he said, aware that his mouth still felt as dry as hot sand.

-Then he heard a faint sound that seemed familar but his scrambled mind failed to identify.
-Concerned he'd had a stroke of some sort and lost some of his brain function he couldn't figure out why he couldn't find the words to describe what he was hearing.
+Then he heard a faint sound—something familiar—though his scrambled mind failed to identify it.
+Concerned he’d had a stroke of some sort and lost some of his brain function, he couldn’t understand why he couldn’t find the words to describe what he was hearing.

 Then it fell out of his mouth like a falling star.